TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Embedded.md

 Provide detailed information about the inputs, outputs, and data transferred to other subsystems.
 Ensure specificity and thoroughness, clarifying the method of communication and the nature of the data transmitted.

 - **Inputs:**
+Overview:
  1. 5V DC from the power board.
  2. Reading Micro SD Interface
  3. MAX31855 ADC to SPI for a Thermocouple
  4. MAX31855 ADC to SPI for a Thermocouple
  5. MCP9600 ADC to I2C for a Thermocouple
  6. AD8495 Amplification of a Thermocouple.
  7. Keypad
  8. Rotary Encoder
  9. Flow Sensor
  10. Current Sensor
+Specifics:
  1. 5V DC from the power board.
    The STM32l476RG needs 5V volts from the power board to run all the devices.
  2. Reading Micro SD Interface